About us

 Frequently Asked Questions

-Yes, you can upload your scanned images directly in the Opera browser and use the annotation tools to add notes, drawings, and highlights for free.
+Yes, upload your scanned images directly in Opera and use annotation tools to add notes, drawings, and highlights for free.

-The tool supports editing image formats such as JPG, JPEG, PNG, and WEBP, allowing versatile annotation directly in your browser.
+Supported formats include JPG, JPEG, PNG, and WEBP, providing versatile annotation options directly in your browser.

-Yes, various color options are available for customizing your annotations, including changing pen, text, and shape colors.
+Yes, several color options are available for customization, allowing changes to pen, text, and shape colors.

-No, the tool doesn't support text editing within images.
-It adds annotations over the image, such as comments or drawings.
+No, the tool doesn't support text editing within images; it focuses on adding annotations like comments and drawings.

-No, the tool is designed for desktop use only and must be accessed via the Opera browser on a desktop or laptop.
+No, the tool is designed for desktop usage and must be accessed via the Opera browser on a desktop or laptop.

-No, you'll need to annotate one image at a time.
-Complete and save your changes, then start a new session for another image.
+No, annotations need to be done one image at a time.
+Save your changes before starting a new image session.

-Yes, as long as the file is under 100 MB, you can annotate high-resolution scanned images with ease in the Opera browser.
+Yes, as long as the file size is under 100 MB, you can easily annotate high-resolution images in Opera.

-You can save your annotated files to Evernote if you're logged in, providing a convenient way to store documents and images.
+You can save annotated files to Evernote if logged in, offering a convenient document and image storage solution.

-No, the tool doesn't support OCR functionality.
-It focuses on adding graphical annotations to your scanned images.
+No, it doesn't support OCR.
+The focus is on graphical annotations over your scanned images.